nirmash/redis-schema/README.md

 ```

 ## Create and debug a Lua query script
-Now that we have a table with some data we need a way to query it.
+Now that we have a table with some data, we need a way to query it.
 We may also want to run some more business logic that is specific to our data model.
 To do that, the module includes a way to register and execute [Lua Scripts](https://redis.io/commands/eval).
 Let's look at a script that returns all the data in the `contacts` table.
 ```lua
 if KEYS[1] == nil then return "missing table name" end